 These are competitive, challenging and highly valued positions.
 While we cannot pay our volunteer interns, we offer job skills training, letters of reference, and professional feedback.
 Find out if there's an internship that's right for you.

-Please come prepared with a Volunteer Application filled out for each person who will be volunteering.
+We appreciate when you come prepared with a Volunteer Application filled out for each person who will be volunteering.
 All volunteers under 16 must have a parent or legal guardian sign their form.

 Free Geek offers a wide range of classes free to our volunteers and the general public, unless otherwise specified.
 Classes range from basic introductions to computers, to starting your first website and learning how to program.